Hayton's 2 goals help Coyotes to a rare road win

+ST. LOUIS — Arizona center Barrett Hayton waited patiently for a breakout performance.
+It finally came Tuesday.

-ST. LOUIS — Barrett Hayton scored twice and Scott Wedgewood made 33 saves as the Arizona Coyotes downed the St. Louis Blues 3-2 on Tuesday.
+He scored twice and Scott Wedgewood made 34 saves as the Arizona Coyotes downed the St. Louis Blues 3-2.

+“It felt unreal,” Hayton said.
+“I love to score.
+I wanted to produce and help the team win."

 Kyle Capobianco scored his first goal of the season for Arizona, which snapped a three-game losing streak and won in regulation for only the second time in 16 games this season.

+“It’s been tough, there’s been some frustration,” Wedgewood said.
+“I hope I’ve given the guys a little bit of spark.
+This was a gutsy win.”

-Kyrou tied the game 1-1 in the opening period after Capobianco opening the scoring with a wrist shot from just inside the blue line.
+Kyrou tied the game 1-1 in the first period after Capobianco opening the scoring with a wrist shot from just inside the blue line.

 Krug scored on a cross-ice pass from O’Reilly to tie the game 2-all with 5:02 left in the second period.